b-d1/rln-interrep-cloudflare/README.md

 For more details around the idea, please refer to: https://ethresear.ch/t/decentralised-cloudflare-using-rln-and-rich-user-identities/10774

 For the details about InterRep <-> RLN integration and tree syncing, please read the following doc: https://hackmd.io/@aeAuSD7mSCKofwwx445eAQ/SJpo9rwrt.

+### TODO items and possible improvements:

+- Improving upon the RLN construct to treat duplicate messages per epoch as spam too, or using a different signal rather than the url
+- "Smarter" synchronisation protocol, so that the witness is marked as stale on the client side on member addition/removal and a new witness is obtained before the next request is made
+- RLN identifier for each different app.
+This will allow for more accurate spam detection, right now the request number per epoch is tracked globally and the users might be treated as spammers if they send multiple requests to different apps.